laboyd001/documentation/payments/payments_rest_api.md

 }
 ```

-3. Creating a new Payment Method with Payment Schedule which needs to capture a payment once every three weeks
+3. Payload to create a new Payment Method with Payment Schedule which needs to capture a payment once every three weeks

 ```
 {